 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Doekele Stavenga: The protocol and the system are designed to analyze the visual system of flies such that mapping is realized with minimal human intervention.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.